 How and what I studied for AWS Certified Solutions Architect

 Let me now share my journey of obtaining the AWS certification, which is divided into four sections.

 - Based on my experiences, I felt I had good knowledge of Amazon EC2, RDS, storage and scaling services.
 However, concerning VPC, I was a little naive.
 Thus, I focussed more on VPC and gained some hands-on experience for VPC scenarios #1 & #2.
 The key areas to understand are VPC networking and routing.

 - After VPC, I focused on Route 53, Cloudformation, and ElasticBeanstalk as these are important areas where I needed more hands-on experience.

 - Next, I studied the practical aspects of areas, such as EC2, RDS, storage, and scaling service.
 The focus areas included, how to use, when to use, and what are the points should be considered.

-- After completing all the hands on work, I went through the whitepapers of AWS.
+- After completing all the hands-on work, I went through AWS whitepapers.
 I learned new concepts and prepared myself for the exam.
 A few whitepapers, such as AWS Cloud Best Practices, AWS DR, AWS HA, AWS Security Best Practices, AWS Storage Options, etc., were very useful.